 - Scaling is automatic, and there are essentially no practical limits on storage capacity.

 - Availability is guaranteed by the Service Level Agreement to 99.99% up-time, the most of any service on AWS.

 - Durability is designed for 99.999999999% for any file over a year.
 Practically, this means that every 10,000 years, on average, you should only lose one file.
 This has never happened in the history of S3.
 You can say with almost certainty that the files will be there forever.

+So now that you know what it is, what it’s used for, and how you’ll be charged, how do you use it?
 The simplest way is to login to the AWS Console and go through the ‘create a new S3 Bucket’ wizard.
 This is normally where most developers’ problems start.

 Sometimes, for convenience, developers will change S3 bucket configurations so that files are a bit easier to access and work with, without having to worry about permissions or IP address restrictions.
 However, not all S3 buckets have the same value.
 Some could contain logs meaningless to anyone without context, whereas others might host very sensitive info: personally identifiable information (PII) such as user email addresses, phone numbers, physical addresses, names, or even activity logs.

 It’s extremely important to make sure that none of your S3 buckets are exposed to users that should not have access.